Taylor Huff

-Taylor Brooke Huff (born August 16, 2002) is an American professional soccer player who plays as a midfielder or forward for Bay FC of the National Women's Soccer League (NWSL).
-She played college soccer for the Tennessee Volunteers and the Florida State Seminoles, winning the 2023 national championship with the Seminoles and earning first-team All-American honors in 2024.
+Taylor Brooke Huff (born August 16, 2002) is an American professional soccer player who plays as a midfielder for Bay FC of the National Women's Soccer League (NWSL).
+She played college soccer for the Tennessee Volunteers and the Florida State Seminoles, winning the 2023 national championship with the latter and earning All-American honors three times.

 Early life

 Huff was raised in Mansfield, Ohio, the middle of three daughters born to Zac and Amy Huff.
 She started playing soccer at age three, with her father coaching her youth and high school teams.
 She played multiple other sports growing up, including basketball, softball, volleyball, and track, running the 400 meters at the state championships in her senior year of high school.
 She played club soccer for Internationals SC.

 Huff earned United Soccer Coaches All-American honors all four years at Madison Comprehensive High School.
 She committed to play college soccer for the Tennessee Volunteers as a freshman.
 She scored 34 goals with 21 assists in her freshman season in 2017, leading her team to the state semifinals, followed by 31 goals and 19 assists as a sophomore in 2018, when they were upset in regionals.
 She contributed 34 goals and 26 assists to help reach the state final as a junior in 2019, being named the Ohio Division II player of the year.
 She led Madison to victory in the state championship in 2020, recording 34 goals and 27 assists, and was named Ohio Ms. Soccer, the Gatorade Ohio Player of the Year, and the United Soccer Coaches national player of the year.
 She set a state record with 93 career assists and a school record with 113 career goals.